microsoft/nearobject-framework/README.md

 #### vcpkg

 The `vcpkg` source dependency method is configurable through the CMake build option `USE_VCPKG`.
 This option defaults to `OFF` since `FetchContent` is much faster for development loop tasks.
-Set this to `ON` to use `vcpkg` for source dependency resolution (eg. via command line argument such as `cmake -DUSE_VCPKG:BOOL=ON .`, or by editing the CMake cache directly).
+Set this to `ON` to use `vcpkg` for source dependency resolution (eg. via command line argument such as `cmake -DNOF_USE_VCPKG:BOOL=ON .`, or by editing the CMake cache directly).
 Note that this is a cache setting, thus it is sticky; once set, the chosen setting will be stored in the CMake variable cache (`CMakeCache.txt`) and so it must be explicitly reset to `OFF` when no longer desired.

 `vcpkg` has extra dependencies on Linux including curl, zip, unzip, tar, and pkg-config.
 These can be installed on Debian or Ubuntu distributions using the following command: